 Which or That?

-Whether to use that or which, is a question that even confuses a lot of native English speakers.
+Whether to use that or which, is a question that even confuses many native English speakers.
 Even some of our best editors are stumped by it.
 The rules are a bit complicated, and differ slightly between British and American English, so to keep things simple, the basic rule of thumb is to use that before a restrictive relative clause and which before anything else.

 A restrictive clause is a section of text that provides essential information about the noun that comes before it.
 If you leave out this information (the “clause”), the meaning of the sentence is affected – in fact, it probably won’t make much sense at all!